 Device Data (History)

 The Device Data tab displays the raw packet stream coming from the device.
-It is useful for debugging protocol issues or verifying that data is being ingested correctly.
+It updates live while the page remains open and is useful for debugging protocol issues or verifying that data is being ingested correctly.

 - Incoming: The raw value received from the device.